kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 I think the current website looks better than the previous one.
 It has a more consistent color scheme and layout, both absent before.
 I will have to implement more components for the blog, but I guess for the time being it’s good enough.

 The background image on the landing page was inspired by _The Marvelous Mrs. Maisel_ and I used the same font they used for the show for my name.

+The current title of the blog sounds like a bunch of words—quuer, eerie, curable, and of course, _Crucible_.
+The tag line should be reminiscent of songs from that little musical called _Hamilton_; ‘shameless’ is there to surface the Dionysian sense of the word.
+Those suggest what and how I might write.